Table of Contents

 8. Control Options

 Next, you should determine what control options on the range hood you want to be able to have.
 Specifically, the control of the lighting and the power settings of the range hood.
-Some range hoods allow you to control the lighting of the hood itself to dimmable or non-dimmable, if this is something that is important to you, then it is something worth considering.
+Some range hoods allow you to control the lighting of the hood itself to be dimmable or non-dimmable.
+If this is something that is important to you, then it is something worth considering.
 Also, you want to be able to have multiple power settings of the range hood that you can choose depending on how much grease and smoke are being produced.
-For example, if you are doing a small simple meal requiring little ventilation you should be able to put on a low setting, and on the contrary, with cooking meals using multiple burners you may want to use a higher setting.
+For example, if you are doing a small, simple meal requiring little ventilation, you should be able to put on a low setting, and on the contrary, with cooking meals using multiple burners, you may want to use a higher setting.

 9. ADA Compliance

-To work further on control ability, another very important option is if a range hood is ADA compliant or not.
-What makes a range hood ADA compliant is complete and easy access to the button panel’s controls and the ability to operate all range hood functions.
+To work further on control ability, another very important option is whether a range hood is ADA-compliant or not.
+What makes a range hood ADA-compliant is complete and easy access to the button panel’s controls and the ability to operate all range hood functions.
 This would include remote capabilities that allow you to control the range hood without having to reach or have full access to the button panel itself.
 If this is something that is a need, then it’s definitely important that a range hood in consideration checks this box for you.

 10. Finish Type

 You can shop for range hoods with all of these tips in mind at The Range Hood Store.
-You can shop by brand, finish, mount type, size, and several other specifications including accessories.
-Shop all range hoods here at The Range Hood Store.
+You can shop by brand, finish, mount type, size, and several other specifications, including accessories.

 That wraps up our list of ways to make the most out of a small kitchen.
 Make sure to follow us on all of our socials for updates from The Range Hood Store!